More Able, Gifted and Talented

 Opportunities outside the classroom

 Many of our able students choose to complete the Duke of Edinburgh award and take part in the Science club and extra activities.
-Popular too are Chinese club and library club.
-We have strong links with a number of Universities and as we encourage our more able students to aspire to attending University, we reinforce this by taking them on University day trips so that they can experience University life for themselves.
+We have strong links with a number of universities and as we encourage our more able students to aspire to attending University, we reinforce this by taking them on university day trips so that they can experience university life for themselves.